ehagerty/ehagerty/README.md

 - 🌱 I’m currently learning **all the things**

-- 👯 I’m looking to collaborate on [esp-mesh projects](https://www.espressif.com/en/products/sdks/esp-wifi-mesh/overview)
+- 👯 I’m looking to collaborate on bringing me big bags of money

 <br>